 The Patriarchal Operating System affects every single aspect of all of our lives.
 This means it is both everywhere and nowhere simultaneously.
 Everywhere, because it’s inside each of us.
 Nowhere, because it’s so widespread that it’s become normalised into invisibility.

 Patriarchy isn’t fundamentally a social system.
 It’s fundamentally a psychological paradigm—the Patriarchal Operating System.

 Because it’s our ‘normal’, we consider our way of life to be sane.

 But is it sane?
 Look at the news.
 Do you see a world of sanity, or a world of growing insanity and detachment from reality?
 Look at Donald Trump’s response to losing the 2020 US election.
-Look at the senseless reactions to Covid-19.
+Look at the senseless reactions to Covid-19, like fighting over toilet paper.
 These are all signs of the Patriarchal Operating System reaching the end of its life.

 Before describing this system, I’m going to describe why we have it.
 Knowing the ‘why’ of the Patriarchal Operating System allows us to understand why it does what it does.
 Nothing in this system is random; everything is meaningful.